fchuffar/demo_snakemake/README.md

     - https://www.slideshare.net/slideshow/introduction-to-snakemake/83052693
     - https://moodle.france-bioinformatique.fr/pluginfile.php/346/course/section/47/13_tutoriel_snakemake.html#/

-ii) Introducing the CIMENT/GRICAD infrastructure using https://github.com/fchuffar/practicle_sessions/blob/master/ciment_infrastructure/ciment_infrastructure.odp
+ii) Introducing the CIMENT/GRICAD infrastructure

 iii) Put the concepts we've learned into practice through a few use cases.

-## How to start?

-### Create an account to access to the cluster
+## Create an account to access to the cluster

 Open a PERSEUS account by clicking on the following link: